-You may not be able to deduct life insurance from your business taxes, but there may be other types of insurance that your business could benefit from while also earning you a write off.
+Life insurance as a deductible may not work for everyone, but there may be other types of insurance.
 Here are some options that could help protect your company while also serving as a tax deduction.

 If any of these insurance policies make sense for your business structure, then you can deduct your premiums as an eligible expense.
 That boosts your protection while also lowering your overall tax bill.

 What other expenses can you deduct as a sole proprietor or small business owner?
 Here are some of the most common tax deductions.

 - Work-related travel, meals, and mileage

 - Legal and professional expenses

 - Courses, webinars, and other education